The Truth About High Fat Diets

 The claim is often made that when consumed in excess carbohydrates convert to fat and are stored through De Novo Lipogenesis.
 Yes, that is a big, cool, fancy sounding word, but it doesn’t really mean all that much in humans.

 A lot of people cite rodent studies showing that excessive carbohydrate intake results in the creation of lots of fat.
-Rodents have VERY different liver metabolism than humans and the human capacity for De Novo Lipogensis is a fraction of rodents.
+Rodents have VERY different liver metabolism than humans and the human capacity for De Novo Lipogenesis is a fraction of rodents.

 In fact, one of my favorite papers on the subject is titled, “No common energy currency: de novo lipogenesis as the road less traveled”.
 In this seminal editorial, Hellerstein opens with the lines, “Bees make wax (lipid) from honey (carbohydrate).
 Pigs fatten on a grain diet.
 Indeed, all organisms, from bacteria to mammals, have the enzymes of de novo lipogenesis.